 When I first tried making the French classic, Potato Leek Soup, I had NO clue how to cut and clean leeks.

-I totally thought the leafy dark green parts were the star of the show.
+I mistakenly thought the leafy dark green parts were the star of the show.
 (Boy was I wrong!)
+The parts of the leek that are cooked and eaten are the more tender white bottoms and the lighter green pieces.

 Cooking leeks helps to mellow out the strong flavor and can be accomplished by roasting, sautéing, or even boiling.